jadecobra/python_tdd_exercises/source/how_to/person_factory.rst

   the terminal shows a `NameError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#NameError>`_ for the call to the ``this_year`` :doc:`function </functions/functions>`

-* I add the exception to the running list of exceptions encountered
+* I add the exception to the list of exceptions encountered

   .. code-block:: python